 “The ayah is a most important personage in the Anglo-Indian nursery, one on whom very often the whole future health and happiness of the English child depends, and yet how little care is often taken in her selection!”
 The English Baby in India (1893)

-On the day Eric Blair was baptised at the Regions Beyond Missionary Union, in Muzaffarpur, he was photographed with his ayah.
+On the day Eric Blair was baptised by the chaplain for Tirpoot and Champaran, Reginald Yates A.C.S., at Motihari Church on the 30th October, 1903.
+He was photographed with his mother and also with an ayah on this auspicious day.
 We do not know her name or life-story and it is unlikely that either will ever be recovered.

 However, ever the optimist, I am planning a visit to India for further research into Orwell’s Anglo-Indian heritage.
 Collaborating with a wide-variety of experts – before, during and after the field trip – will be essential (and has already stated to yield results).